DisCoTec/discotec.github.io/2022/csep.md

   - The novelty with respect to other workshops and tutorials
   - Experience of the proposer(s)
   - Quality of the proposal

-**DisCoTec 2022 Workshops and Tutorials Chair:**
-Francesco Tiezzi (University of Florence, IT)

-**COVID-19 pandemic:** DisCoTec 2022 should take place physically in Lucca.
-Anyway, we are monitoring the COVID-19 pandemic development and are prepared to run the conferences and the satellite events virtually or in a hybrid fashion in the unfortunate situation that a physical event is not feasible.
-The paper selection process and the publication of proceedings will not be affected regardless of whether the event is held physically, virtually or in a hybrid fashion.

 ## Further Information